The delaware delegation

 congressional officials …

-President Biden’s home state congressional delegation is small but mighty.
+Former President Joe Biden’s home state congressional delegation is small.

-Of the three members in the 2022-2023 class, two are male, and one is female and minority representation at that, Congresswoman Lisa Blunt Rochester.
+Of the three members, one is male, and two are female with minority representation at that from U.S. Senator Lisa Blunt Rochester and first openly transgender House member Sarah McBride.
 One of the two Senators is a lawyer; the other two delegation members come from the political and business worlds.

-Two members hold graduate degrees, with only Congresswoman Rochester receiving a degree from a Delaware university.
+Only Senator Rochester earned a degree from a Delaware university.

-The average tenure for the delegation currently is only 3.6 terms, assuming everyone completes their service through the end of 2024.
-The longest-serving member has been in Congress since 2000.
+The average tenure for the delegation currently is only 1.3 terms, assuming everyone completes their service through the end of 2026.

 When you look at these profiles, we have given each a letter grade for their effort this Congress, based on various factors, which you will find in What Is Thomas Looking For?
 These letter grades are probably pretty familiar to you if you have ever been a school student (we hope the answer to that is we all have!)